 Facilities Services Capital Program Development and University of Chicago Medicine's Construction and Design groups shall be responsible for the following:

-- Updating Mostardi Platt when new refrigerant-containing equipment is being removed or installed as part of a renovation and/or demolition;
+- Updating Mostardi Platt and Environmental Health and Safety when new refrigerant-containing equipment is being removed or installed as part of a renovation and/or demolition;

-- Ensuring that any units containing refrigerants that may be impacted by construction/renovation are purged, moved, and recharged in line with the applicable regulations.
+- Ensuring that any units containing refrigerants that may be impacted by construction/renovation are purged, moved, and recharged in line with the applicable regulations; and

-The procurement of all refrigerants shall be the responsibility of the supervisor.
-All supervisors shall maintain a Type IV Universal Technician Certification.
-Purchases of refrigerants shall be made with the use of the supervisor’s certificate number.
-Engineer’s certificate numbers shall not be used to purchase refrigerants.
+The procurement of all refrigerants shall be the responsibility of a Type IV Universal Technician Certification.
+Purchases of refrigerants shall be made with the use of the refrigerant technician's certificate number.

 Inventory and Storage

 All orders of refrigerant shall be delivered to Central Inventory located at the Facilities Services building.
-Facilities Services supervisors shall be notified when their shipment arrives.
-Refrigerant shall not be released by Central Inventory until a refrigerant tracking sheet has been given to them indicating the use of the last bottle of refrigerant.
+Refrigerant Managers shall be notified when their shipment arrives.
+Refrigerant shall not be released by Central Inventory until a refrigerant tracking sheet has been given to them indicating the contents of the bottle has been used.

 Install proper ventilation and if necessary oxygen monitors in areas where large quantities of refrigerant will be stored.